SystemsApproach/private5g/ran.rst

 The key stages are as follows.

--  RRC (Radio Resource Control) → Responsible for configuring the coarse-grain and policy-related aspects of the pipeline.
-The RRC runs in the RAN’s control plane; it does not process packets on the user plane.
+-  RRC (Radio Resource Control) → Responsible for configuring the coarse-grained and policy-related aspects of the pipeline.
+The RRC runs in the RAN’s control plane; it does not process packets in the user plane.

 -  PDCP (Packet Data Convergence Protocol) → Responsible for compressing